Formula Rolon: Chevrolet 1600 engines

 The 1.6 liter engine was supplied by General Motors India for the Formula Rolon Chevrolet versions during the years 2006 till 2009.
 The Chevrolet 1600 cc engine produced 120 bhp in race trim as of 2006 with a re-chipped ECU; otherwise it was the same stock engine as used in Chevrolet Optra model sold in India.
 Notable race modifications from the passenger car engine include a re-chipped ECU supplied by GM India, K&N Air filter and tuned Free flow Exhaust pipes while the Head, Block and Camshaft remained the same as in Stock.This was also a first for Chevrolet’s involvement in Racing outside United States.

 Super Speeds Suzuki 1300 engines

-For 2010 season, the short wheelbase version was called Formula Rolon 2010 and used a 1300cc 16 valve engines from Suzuki Swift.
-The 1.3 liter Suzuki engines had modified cylinder heads, race tuned free flow exhausts and high lift cam shafts modified to race specifications producing over 40% more power than the factory stock versions.
-The engine management systems were supplied by Race Dynamics of Bangalore with a programmable Fuel Injection system.
+For 2010 season, the short wheelbase version was called Formula Rolon 2010 and used a 1300cc 16-valve engines from Suzuki Swift.
+The 1.3-liter Suzuki engines had modified cylinder heads, race-tuned free-flow exhausts and high-lift camshafts modified to race specifications producing over 40% more power than the factory-stock versions.
+The engine management systems were supplied by Race Dynamics of Bangalore with a programmable fuel injection system.

-The Gearbox was a Racing gear box, with straight cut-dog ring gears and in-built LSD (Limited Slip Differential) manufactured in-house at Coimbatore by Super Speeds similar to Hewland racing transmission.
+The Gearbox was a Racing gear box, with straight-cut dog ring gears and in-built LSD (Limited-Slip Differential) manufactured in-house at Coimbatore by Super Speeds similar to Hewland racing transmission.